kgsherman/ccg/README.md

+### This tool is deprecated.
+An official solution has been implemented by CIG [here](https://robertsspaceindustries.com/pledge/ship-upgrades).

 # CCG - Citizen's Conversion Guide
 CCG is a 100% client-side, React-based tool used to find the most efficient upgrade paths for Star Citizen ships.